Top toy stores in Chicago

 What ever happened to good, clean, fun?
 It took up residence in Oak Park, at this funky shop.
 Expect to find an eclectic selection of favorites like retro robot toys, 1980s postcards and vintage-inspired tchotchkes.
 From Betty Boop to Dr. Who, the gang's all here—at affordable prices.

-After six years of business in Bucktown, the toy store has expanded to a bigger, second West Loop location.
+After six years of business in Bucktown, the toy store has moved to a bigger West Loop location.
 To stock the shop, owner Linda Schmidt did her research, filling it with familiar childhood favorites to puzzles galore and new games imported from Europe.
 There’s plenty of options for every age group, and the store even hosts family game nights and tournaments.